 Playing video games has been a hobby of many people for the past 50 years now.
 It is often a way for individuals to have fun, relax and even connect with others.
-Because technology is ever growing and changing and video games are relatively new, there is not a ton of scientific evidence that has been gathered in the long-term effects of video game play.
-With that said the Diagnostic and statistical manual created by the American psychiatric Association does include a section to help people and doctors know the warning signs of problem video gaming.
+Because technology is ever-growing and changing and video games are relatively new, there is not a ton of scientific evidence that has been gathered on the long-term effects of video gameplay.
+With that said, the Diagnostic and Statistical Manual of Mental Disorders created by the American Psychiatric Association does include a section to help people and doctors know the warning signs of problem video gaming.
 In addition, the World Health Organization assed “gaming disorder” to the 2018 version of its medical reference book, International Classification of Diseases.

 Adapted from Greenfield Video Game Addiction Test (GVGAT)

 Responses should be based on behavior over the past 90 days